 Mamibot ProVac Plus2 Robotic Vacuum Cleaner Review

-Ideal if you’re living in a smart apartment, the Mamibot ProVac Plus2 takes care of your daily vacuuming and is only £89 (buy at Amazon).
+Ideal if you’re living in a smart apartment, the Mamibot ProVac Plus2 takes care of your daily vacuuming and all for the low price of £89 (buy at Amazon).

 So what does one of the cheapest robovacs on the market offer?